5FB5/gd-achievements/README.md

   - `icon_path: String` - The path of the icon that shows up in the achievement notification
   - `achieved: bool` - Wether or not the achievement is complete

-- `reset_achievements()` - debug function, resets all received achievements by setting "is_have" field to 0 for all achievements.
+- `reset_achievements()` - debug function, resets all received achievements by setting "achieved" field to 0 for all achievements.

 # Customize Notifications